 "Antigenic reengineering made it possible for mice with the hybrid immune system to obtain the necessary immune response and yet, the most natural antigen is better when it comes to fine tuning of antibodies," says Von Boehmer.

-The implication is that by offering specific antigens at specific times, the immune response can be guided by the stepwise method (translator's note:.
-After some research I gathered that the entry defines "type of infection" If the method works with the characterization HIV infection which, as known, take different paths in different carriers), through the general process of developing neutralizing antibodies.
+The implication is that, by offering specific antigens at specific times, the immune response can be guided by the stepwise method (Note from the translator: After some research I realized that the entry defines "type of infection."
+In this case the method works with typing of HIV infection that, it is known, takes different directions in different carriers), through the development process of neutralizing antibodies in general.